Plyustchiella

 Plyustchiella is a genus of moths in the family Cossidae.
 It contains only one species, Plyustchiella gracilis, which is found in south-eastern Uzbekistan and Turkmenistan.
 The habitat consists of deserts.

 The length of the forewings is 9–13 mm for males and 13–14 mm for females.
-The forewings have a white or grey submarginal area and a wide brown field in the postdiscal and discal area.
-The hindwings are brown, with a white basal area.
-Adults are on wing from April to July.

 Etymology

 The genus is named in honour of Dr. Igor G. Plyustch.